 Our celebration of LGBTQ social activists starts with Angela Davis.
 A feminist and revolutionary of the 1960s and 70s, she became a prominent figure in movements like second-wave feminism, Marxism, the Black Panther Party, the anti-Vietnam War movement and the abolition of prisons.
 She taught philosophy at UCLA until she was fired for her political beliefs, and was professor of ethnic studies at San Francisco State University in the 1980s.
 She is now a professor emerita at the University of California in Santa Cruz.
 Davis discussed being a lesbian in an Out Magazine interview in 1997.

 Bisexual activist Emma González is a survivor of the Stoneman Douglas High School shooting in Parkland, Florida in 2018, and has been a fierce advocate for gun control ever since.
-She's known for using social media to organize rallies and reshape narratives around gun control, giving a viral speech calling out politicians funded by the NRA and organizing the March For Our Lives, where she honored the victims of the shooting with a powerful six minutes of silence.
-She was also president of her school's gay-straight alliance.
+They are known for using social media to organize rallies and reshape narratives around gun control, giving a viral speech calling out politicians funded by the NRA and organizing the March For Our Lives, where they honored the victims of the shooting with a powerful six minutes of silence.
+They were also president of their school's gay-straight alliance.

 Blair Imani is a queer African-American Muslim activist and writer.
 The former executive director of Equality For HER and a member of the Black Lives Matter movement, she gained recognition for being arrested while peacefully protesting the shooting of Alton Sterling in Baton Rouge, La.
 She’s worked closely with young people on college campuses and at progressive conferences, and is the official ambassador of Muslims for Progressive Values.
 Blair continues to speak and write about the intersection of Black and Muslim identity, including praising The Bold Type for its representation of LGBTQ Muslims.